huangwb8/GSClassifier.principle/docs/Discussion.md

 <!--
 Missing Value Imputation (MVI);
 + Missing Value type: Missing Completely at Random (MCAR), Missing at Random (MAR), and Not Missing at Random (NMAR).
-+ The main reason of missing value in the scenario of GSClassifier?
++ The main reason of missing value in the scenario of **GSClassifier**?
-+ Why is missing value imputation needed in GSClassifier modeling?
++ Why is missing value imputation needed in **GSClassifier** modeling?
 + Routine algorithms of missing value imputation for DNA array (mRNA expression)?
 + Missing value imputation in subtype calling?
 + The flowchart of quantile algorithm?
 + zero == Cutout; https://arxiv.org/abs/1708.04552; In this paper, we show that the simple regularization technique of randomly masking out square regions of input during training, which we call cutout, can be used to improve the robustness and overall performance of convolutional neural networks.
 Not only is this method extremely easy to implement, but we also demonstrate that it can be used in conjunction with existing forms of data augmentation and other regularizers to further improve model performance.
 We evaluate this method by applying it to current state-of-the-art architectures on the CIFAR-10, CIFAR-100, and SVHN datasets, yielding new state-of-the-art results of 2.56%, 15.20%, and 1.30% test error respectively.
-+ Experiments: leave genes out of validation cohorts and then test the performance of GSClassifier-PADi.
++ Experiments: leave genes out of validation cohorts and then test the performance of **GSClassifier**-PADi.
 -->

-Due to reasons like low expression/weak signal, contamination of microarray surfaces, inappropriate manual operations, insufficient resolution or systematic errors during the laboratory process [@RN387;@RN389;@RN382], **missing value** in high-imput genetic data is common.
+Due to reasons like low expression/weak signal, contamination of microarray surfaces, inappropriate manual operations, insufficient resolution or systematic errors during the laboratory process [@RN387; @RN389; @RN382], **missing value** in high-imput genetic data is common.
 Generally, tiny missing value could be just dealed with case deletion, while the biological discovery might be damaged when the missing rate tops 15% [@RN392; @RN386].
 Currently, lots of methods, including statistic-based or machine learning-based methods (Figure \@ref(fig:mvi01)), had been developed for **missing value imputation (MVI)** [@RN386].
 Wang et al [@RN384] categorized MVI methods into simple (zeros or average),biology knowledge-, global learning-, local learning-, hybrid-based methods.
 In order to satisfy the working conditions of xgboost [@xgboost] functions (`xgb.train`, `xgboost`, and `xgb.cv`) in GSClassifer, the missing value in expression matrix must be deleted or imputation.
-In **PAD** project, several strategies were applied to reduce the impact of missing values as possible.

 \begin{figure}